 Despite this pervasiveness, some sections of the population are generally more affected than others.
-These include land-constrained smallholder farmers; labour-constrained female-headed households; estate workers or tenants; $ganyu^{10}$ and other casual labourers; destitute or disadvantaged children, like orphans, street children and child heads of households; persons with disabilities; low income urban households; and the elderly; the uneducated and the unemployed.
+These include

+- land-constrained smallholder farmers:

+- labour-constrained female-headed households;

+- estate workers or tenants:

+- ganyu2 and other casual labourers;

+- destitute or disadvantaged children, like orphans and street children;

+- people with disabilities, including the blind; and

+- resource constrained urban households.

-2.2 Causes of poverty
+2.3 Causes of poverty

 Poverty in Malawi is caused by a myriad of factors.
-Many of these are constraints on the economic productivity of land, labour, capital, and technology.
-Constraints on the productivity of land include rapid environmental degradation and limited or inadequate access to land.
+Many of these are constraints on the economic productivity of land, labour, and capital.
+Constraints on the productivity of land include low agricultural productivity, rapid environmental degradation and limited or inadequate access to land.
 Constraints on labour include generally low levels of education, poor health status, lack of or limited off-farm employment, and rapid population growth.
 The key constraint on capital is lack of access to credit.
 All of these factors causing poverty are exacerbated by generally weak institutional capacity within the country.

-2.3 Spatial Distribution of Poverty
+2.4 Spatial Distribution of Poverty

 Poverty is more prevalent in rural areas than in urban areas.
 It is estimated that 66.5 percent of the rural population live in poverty as compared to 54.9 percent for urban areas.
-While as many as 90 percent of the population live in rural areas, 91.3 percent of the poor and 91.5 percent of the ultra poor also live in rural areas.
+While as many as 90 percent of the population live in rural areas, 91.3 percent of the poor and 91.5 percent of the ultra poor live in rural areas.